Understanding Fragile X & Autism

 FXS vs. ASD

-Characteristics that have been found to differ between the Fragile X syndrome behavioral phenotype and autism include:
+Characteristics that have been found to differ between the behavioral presentation of Fragile X syndrome and autism include:

 • The frequency of intellectual disability is higher in Fragile X syndrome than in autism.
 Most males and about a third of females with Fragile X syndrome have intellectual disability, while only about 40% of individuals with autism have intellectual disability.